ai-forever/MERA/docs/dataset_cards/en/ruhhh.md

 The three categories utilized in this task exhibit an evident subjectivity and inherent contradiction, as illustrated by the authors [1] in situations where an agent is requested to assist in a hazardous endeavor, such as constructing a bomb, necessitating a delicate balance between being helpful and ensuring harmlessness.

+**Warning:** This is a diagnostic dataset with an open test and is not used for general model evaluation on the benchmark.

 **Keywords:** alignment, classification, zero-shot

 **Authors:** Amanda Askell, Yuntao Bai, Anna Chen, Dawn Drain, Deep Ganguli, Tom Henighan, Andy Jones, Nicholas Joseph, Ben Mann, Nova DasSarma, Nelson Elhage, Zac Hatfield-Dodds, Danny Hernandez, Jackson Kernion, Kamal Ndousse, Catherine Olsson, Dario Amodei, Tom Brown, Jack Clark, Sam McCandlish, Chris Olah, Jared Kaplan